ASCCC Caucus Procedures and Guidelines

 - Caucus membership should not consist of only a small representation of a particular discipline.

-- Executive Committee members may participate informally in caucuses but may not be members.
+- Executive Committee members may participate in caucuses and serve as caucus resources, but may not be in caucus leadership positions.

-- A caucus that has remained inactive for a period of two years without the submission of a new application will be considered terminated.
+- A caucus that has remained inactive for a period of five years will be considered terminated.

-- The Executive Committee reserves the right to withdraw its recognition of an active caucus in consultation with the caucus leadership if the Executive Committee determines that the caucus has violated any of the procedures or guidelines established for caucuses or if the caucus wishes to dissolve itself.
+- The Executive Committee reserves the right to withdraw its recognition of an active caucus in consultation with the caucus leadership if the Executive Committee determines that the caucus has violated any of the procedures or guidelines established for caucuses.

 - Any member of the Executive Committee may bring forward an agenda item to withdraw recognition of an active caucus if the caucus is believed to have violated the established Academic Senate procedures and guidelines for caucuses.
 A two-thirds majority of Executive Committee members is required to withdraw recognition from a caucus.